 Kate Willett, a New York standup who went on "The Late Show with Stephen Colbert" in January 2020, told VICE she prefers Zoom comedy shows to Instagram Live, "because I definitely think you get something out of the audience response."
 She notes it definitely doesn't feel like an actual live comedy show, "but at least there's some audience interaction."

-Willet is regularly performing comedy online in Zoom shows, as well as co-hosting a podcast with comedian Jake Flores titled Comedians on Couches Getting Quarantined.
+Willet is regularly performing comedy online in Zoom shows, as well as co-hosting her podcast Reply Guys with with comedian Julia Claire, and made a short video series with comedian Jake Flores titled Comedians on Couches Getting Quarantined.
 Willett had an experience in March with Zoom, where a Zoombomber gained access to the comedy show she was hosting, and displayed a racial slur on the screen for all viewers.
 Since then, Willett has incorporated a bouncer to her Zoom meeting, who checks in with each audience member and quickly boots any bad actors, and has not repeated the March incident since.

 "With heckling, it's someone who usually is there to see the comedy show and they want to interact with the comedian.
 Usually hecklers think they're helping the show, they think that they have something funny to say.
 Zoombombers don't really care about comedy, on the other hand," she said.